jaredly/j3/Roadmap.md

 although that doesn't sound terrible 🤔

+- [x] refs don't keep texts.
+- [ ] ok but now each dealio needs it's own localMap. ish.

 - [ ] flag duplicate identifiers?
 - [ ] update the annotation to match the pattern
   - [ ]
-- [ ] auto-add :1 sym hashes to patterny things
+- [x] auto-add :1 sym hashes to patterny things

+- [ ] oooops ok so localMap is only valid for the given toplevel
+  - SOO we need .. an rmap ... that works .... as we're rendering these nodes
+  - do I really construct it all the time? like again?
+  - ok that's a bit of a pain.

 ## NEXT up